 Ellen Hinsey is a European/American writer, essayist and poet.
 Born in Boston, Massachusetts, she has lived, traveled, researched and taught in Europe, based mostly in Paris.
-Her work is concerned with history, philosophy, literature and democracy.
+Her work is concerned with literature, history, philosophy and democracy.

-She is the author of nine books of essays, poetry, dialogue and literary translation.
+She is the author of eight books of essays, poetry, dialogue and literary translation.

 Mastering the Past: Contemporary Central and Eastern Europe and the Rise of Illiberalism